 Justin is the covering physician (doctor on call) for Atman Retreat, available throughout our psilocybin sessions.
 He practices general medicine as a medical officer at St. James Public Health Services and Cornwall Regional Hospital in Montego Bay, Jamaica.
 Justin received his MB,BS (Bachelor of Medicine, Bachelor of Surgery) from The University of the West Indies at Mona, Jamaica.

-Alex advises on safety practices for Atman Retreat, and assists with participant medical screening.
+Alex advises on safety practices and provides input on the participant intake process for Atman Retreat.
 His main professional interests are addiction medicine and longterm patient relationships, and he is excited about developments in both clinical and non-clinical applications of psychedelics.
 Alex received his MD from the NYU School of Medicine, and holds a BSc from McGill University.

 1. Nichols (2016).
 Psychedelics.
 Pharmacological Reviews.
 68 (2).
 264-355.